BioMemPhys-FAU/domhmm/docs/source/what-is-domhmm.rst

 What Is DomHMM
 =========================================================

-DomHMM is a Python project written on top of `MDAnalysis`_ library and shared as a `MDAKit`_.
+DomHMM is a Python project written on top of the `MDAnalysis`_ library and shared as an `MDAKit`_.

-It is used for automatically determining ordered or disordered domains in bilayer membrane molecular simulations by training Gaussian based Hidden Markov Model.
+It is used for automatically determining ordered or disordered lipid domains in bilayer membrane molecular simulations by using the Gaussian-based Hidden Markov Model, Getis-Ord autocorrelation statistics, and hierarchical clustering.

 DomHMM is an open-source library.
-Please refer any bugs, suggestions and questions via `issues`_ page of repository.
+Please refer to any bugs, suggestions, and questions via the `issues`_ page of the repository.